New coronavirus cases in US jails heighten concerns about an unprepared system - Local News 8

 New coronavirus cases in US jails heighten concerns about an unprepared system

-Between Tuesday and Wednesday, a staffer at a medium security federal prison in Berlin, New Hampshire, and an employee at a Bureau of Prisons administrative facility in Grand Prairie, Texas, tested positive for the illness, said Sue Allison, an agency spokeswoman.
+Between Tuesday and Wednesday, a staffer at a medium security federal prison in Berlin, New Hampshire, and an employee at a Bureau of Prisons administrative facility in Grand Prairie, Texas, were presumed to have the illness, said Sue Allison, an agency spokeswoman.

 Local authorities said Wednesday that corrections officers in New York and Georgia had caught the virus, as well as an inmate at New York City’s Rikers Island, marking the first case at the notorious jail.
 In Arizona, the state’s Department of Corrections said Wednesday that it would give inmates free hand soap after an advocacy group exposed a lack of cleaning supplies at local prisons and appealed to a federal judge to intervene.